BJK İnönü Stadium

-İnönü Stadium (İnönü Stadyumu) was a football stadium in Istanbul, Turkey and the home ground of the football club Beşiktaş J.K.
-Previously, the ground had also been shared with Galatasaray S.K. and Fenerbahçe S.K.
+İnönü Stadium (İnönü Stadyumu) was a football stadium in Istanbul, Turkey and the home ground of the football club Beşiktaş.
+Previously, the ground had also been shared with Galatasaray and Fenerbahçe.
 The ground was located in Dolmabahçe, close to Dolmabahçe Palace in the district of Beşiktaş, on the European side of Istanbul.
-The stadium was demolished except for the walls of the Eski Açık stand and its historical towers in order to build a new stadium for Beşiktaş J.K. at the same location - Vodafone Park.
+The stadium was demolished except for the walls of the Eski Açık stand and its historical towers in order to build a new stadium for Beşiktaş at the same location.

 The all-seater stadium had the capacity to host 32,145 spectators.

 Structure

 The BJK İnönü Stadyumu had four stands.
 The Kapalı stand which was parallel to the pitch at the north side could hold up to 5,881 supporters.
 It was regarded as the heart of the stadium, traditionally housing the most fanatical supporters.
 Facing the Kapalı was the Numaralı with a seating capacity of 5,237.
 The stands behind the goal areas were Eski Açık with a seating capacity of 7,962, and Yeni Açık with a seating capacity of 13,065.
 There were two towers on the left and right side of the Eski Açık stands that have been incorporated into the design of Vodafone Park, the current home of Beşiktaş.
 Before the stadium became an all-seater, the ground's capacity was over 39,000.

 The Bosphorus, Dolmabahçe Palace, Dolmabahçe Clock Tower, Dolmabahçe Mosque, and Maiden's Tower were all viewable from the top rows of the Yeni Açık stand of the stadium, which made it the only stadium in the world from which a football fan could view two continents: Europe and Asia, which are separated by the Bosphorus strait.